yunustencere/quiz-for-interview/README.md

 ## Quiz
-Every answers have a controller.
+Every answer has a unique controller.
 You can see the answers of questions are marked before the controller name.(Q1Controller, Q2Controller etc.).
 There is a file named "Psuedocode" on the root directory of the project.
 You can see the psuedocodes of related questions.

 You should run